Luke Garrett

 Luke Garrett (born 11 January 1995) is a Welsh rugby union player who plays as a prop forward for the Dragons.
 He formerly played for Cross Keys RFC.

-Garrett made his debut for the Dragons on 25 April 2015 against the Scarlets, who he later joined on loan for the first half of the 2016–17 season after Rob Evans was ruled out with an injury.
+Garrett made his debut for the Dragons in April 2015 against the Scarlets, who he later joined on loan for the first half of the 2016–17 season after Rob Evans was ruled out with an injury.
 He was released by the Dragons at the end of the 2017–18 season.

-International

-Garrett was a Wales under-20 international.